butter-network/butter/docs/pres/slides.md

 ---
 #### Term 1
-- Getting to grip with distributed systems, specifically decentralised (peer-to-peer architecture) systems
+- Getting to grip with distributed (decentralised) systems
 - Learning about Rust and systems/network programming
-- Reading academic literature on Information Retrieval in unstructured distributed architectures
+- Reading academic literature on Information Retrieval in unstructured architectures
 - Completion of the Discovery and Wider discovery packages
 - Implementation of trivial Known host management, and Persistent storage packages

 Note:
 - The obvious challenge with this project is it is impossible to do anything until you have at least a trivial implementation of all the necessary components
+- Challenge of a distributed system's project is that the system only really works when you have all the components

 ---
 #### Christmas break
-- Lots more academic literature on IR in distributed systems
 - Implementation of IR using BFS
 - Switch from Rust to Go
 - Starting to write up project documentation

 ---
 #### Term 2
-- Reading literature on fault-tolerance
-- Shift in focus as we start to look at project from a fault-tolerance perspective
 - Reading literature on persistence storage on high churn unstructured p2p systems
 - Implementation of intelligent known host management optimising for diversity
 - Implementation of persistent storage based on PCG overlay
-- Preparing presentation

 ---
 Throughout weekly meetings with Adam